 - TRiO Programs’ Student Support Services – UNL

 - UNL’s High School Core Courses for LSW

 - UNL’s Practice Math Placement Exam

 - WUNL’s World Language Requirements by MajorSC’s Stride Program | Student Support Services

 College Admissions Tests

-Students are encouraged to review the differences between the ACT and SAT.
+Students planning to attend a four-year college are encouraged to review the differences between the ACT and SAT.
 It is the students’ responsibility to check with the colleges they are interested in to determine which test is appropriate for them.
 For more information about the ACT and SAT, and fee waivers for eligible students, please contact Mr. Feeken in the Counseling Center.